Les McCrabb

-Lester William "Buster" McCrabb (November 4, 1914 – October 8, 2008) was a starting pitcher who played in Major League Baseball.
+Lester William "Buster" McCrabb (November 4, 1914 – October 8, 2008) was an American starting pitcher who played in Major League Baseball.
 He batted and threw right-handed.
 The 5 ft 11 in, 175 lb McCrabb was born in Wakefield, Pennsylvania.

+Biography

 McCrabb's professional baseball playing career began in 1937 and lasted for a dozen seasons.
 He was obtained by the Philadelphia Athletics from the Wilkes-Barre team (Eastern) as part of a minor league working agreement.
 He reached the majors in 1939 with the Athletics, spending four consecutive years for them.
 In his only full season, he went 9–13 for the last-place 1941 A's with 11 complete games, one shutout (a seven-hit, three-strikeout whitewashing of the defending American League champion Detroit Tigers on July 27 at Shibe Park) and two saves.
 After an eight-year absence, including spending 1942–1947 in the minors, he returned with the club in 1950 for his last Major League appearance, then served the Athletics as a full-time coach from 1951–1954.

 In a five-season American League career, McCrabb posted a 10–15 record with 57 strikeouts and a 5.96 ERA in 210 innings, including 13 complete games, one shutout, and one save.
 He surrendered 270 hits and 63 bases on balls.

+Death

 At the time of his death, aged 93, McCrabb was recognized as one of the oldest living MLB players.
-He died October 8, 2008, survived by his wife Gladys Sprout McCrabb.
+He died on October 8, 2008, and was survived by his wife Gladys Sprout McCrabb.